shaggyshelar/esp32-wrover-tts/README.md

 | SCK |continuous serial clock| GPIO_NUM_4 | BCLK |
 | DO |data out| GPIO_NUM_18 | DIN |

-GAIN, SD pins of MAX98357 are not connected
+GAIN, SD pins of MAX98357 are not connected.

 ### Configure the project